 Explore the educational links below to premier academic organisations for further information and helpful galleries or explore the follwoing patient education link: www.skincancermohssurgery.org

-- How often should I have my skin checked by a Dermatologist?
+- How often should I have my skin checked?
+Do you offer ongoing annual skin checks?

-Your Specialist Dermatologist will carefully generate a care plan tailored to your specific skin type, risk factors and past skin history.
+Your Specialist Dermatologist will carefully generate a care plan, in concert with your GP, tailored to your specific skin type, risk factors and past skin history.

-In general, for routine surveillance of low risk individuals, a 12 – 18 monthly full body skin check with your Specialist Dermatologist, GP or Skin Cancer Clinic GP will suffice.
+In general, for routine surveillance of low risk individuals, 12 – 18 monthly full body skin checks with your GP or Skin Cancer Clinic GP will suffice.

-For higher risk individuals and those with a past history of skin cancer, a 6 – 12 monthly skin check with a Specialist Dermatologist is recommended.
+For higher risk individuals and those with an ongoing history of skin cancer, a 6 – 12 monthly skin check alternating between your GP and a Specialist Dermatologist may be recommended.

 If you notice a changing or symptomatic lesion, you should contact your doctor to arrange an urgent review.